 To the drafters of the 14th Amendment, the phrase "privileges or immunities" was synonymous with "basic civil rights."
 But in 1873, the court held that only some of the rights enumerated in the Bill of Rights restrict states by being "incorporated" into the 14th Amendment's "due process" clause.

 Since 1897, the court has held, with no discernible principle, that some rights enumerated in the Bill of Rights are sufficiently fundamental to be "incorporated" but others are not.
 This doctrine bears the oxymoronic name "substantive due process."
-Substance is what process questions are
+Substance is what process questions are not about.

 If the court now "incorporates" the Second Amendment right via the "due process" guarantee, that will be progress because it will enlarge the sphere of protected liberty.
 And even Justice Antonin Scalia, who recognizes that "substantive due process" is intellectual applesauce, thinks it is too late to repudiate 137 years of the stuff.
 Still, three points argue for using the "privileges or immunities" scythe against the two gun ordinances.